nevendyulgerov/neven-dyulgerov-employees/README.md

 ## Requirements

 1. Make sure you have the latest stable version of npm.
-To get the latest version run `npm install -g npm@latest`
+To get the latest version run `npm install -g npm@latest`.

 2. Make sure you have the latest stable version of node.
 You can download the latest stable version from https://nodejs.org/en/download/.